Find Trade Colleges

 $8,400 Average Tuition & Fees

-Colorado State University - Global Campus came in at #15 in this year’s edition of the Best Value Trade School Bachelor’s Degree Schools ranking.
-Aurora, Colorado is the setting for this medium-sized institution of higher learning.
-The public school handed out bachelor’s degrees to 1,881 students in 2021-2022.
+Colorado State University - Global Campus ranked #15 on this year’s Best Value Trade School Bachelor’s Degree Schools list.
+This medium-sized public school is located in Aurora, Colorado, and it awarded 1,881 bachelor’s degrees in 2021-2022.

 Colorado State University - Global Campus undergraduate students pay an average of $8,400 in tuition and fees each year.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $25,821 in student loans.